Bertrand Turnbull

-Bertrand Turnbull (19 April 1887–17 November 1943) was a Welsh field hockey player from Cardiff, who competed in the 1908 Summer Olympics.
+Bertrand Turnbull (19 April 1887 – 17 November 1943) was a field hockey player from Wales, who competed in the 1908 Summer Olympics and won a bronze medal.
 He also played first-class cricket for Gloucestershire in one match.

-In 1908, he won a bronze medal as part of the Welsh hockey team that contested the medals with teams from England, Ireland and Scotland.
-He played as goalkeeper.
+Biography

+Turnbull was educated at Downside College in Bath and played club hockey for Cardiff Hockey Club from 1906.
+He would later play for Penarth and would captain Wales in 1914.

+With only six teams participating in the field hockey tournament at the 1908 Olympic Games in London, he represented Wales under the Great British flag, where the team were awarded a bronze medal despite Wales only playing in and losing one match.
+He played as a goalkeeper for Wales and both he and his cousin Philip Turnbull were in the team.

-His only taste of first-class cricket came in 1911 when he appeared as wicketkeeper in a match for Gloucestershire against Cambridge University at Fenner's Cricket Ground, Cambridge.
+His only taste of first-class cricket came in 1911 when he appeared as a wicketkeeper in a match for Gloucestershire against Cambridge University at Fenner's Cricket Ground, Cambridge.
 In a low-scoring match, he top-scored with an unbeaten 28 in Gloucestershire's first innings, but was out for seven in the second innings; he made one stumping.
 He also played Minor Counties cricket for Glamorgan.

-He died in Canton, Cardiff on 17 November 1943.
+He died in Canton, Cardiff, on 17 November 1943.